Despite fall, former President Carter helps build home

 Joining Carter at the building site on Monday were former First Lady Rosalynn Carter; husband and wife country music stars Garth Brooks and Trisha Yearwood; and Tennessee Gov. Bill Lee and First Lady Maria Lee.

+The Carters worked on building corbels, a type of support bracket, for one of 21 homes that will be constructed in Nashville this week during the Jimmy and Rosalynn Carter Work Project.
+According to Habitat for Humanity an additional 12 new single-family homes and 26 new townhomes will be constructed by 2021 with funds raised through the 2019 Carter Work Project.

+Habitat homeowners help build their own homes alongside volunteers and pay an affordable mortgage.

-Musician Eric Paslay played a song before Carter took the stage and joked about Carter’s injury as he introduced him.
+Earlier in the day, just before the devotion, musician Eric Paslay played a song and joked about Carter’s injury as he introduced him.

 “After that bar fight, you coming out, building houses … I love you to death,” Paslay said.

-Note: This story has been corrected to show that Carter teaches Sunday school twice a month.